Halfmoon

 Colors

-Uniform dark blue to slate-gray on the upper body, fading to a silvery-white belly; fins are generally dark or charcoal.
+Deep blue to slate gray on the upper body, fading to a lighter silvery-blue or white on the belly; no prominent stripes or spots.

 Key Features